 - Maria pulls this in one episode of the second Sakura Wars OAV.
 Ohgami seems to consider it a sign of progress that she didn't load the gun (considering that she used to have no qualms whatsoever about killing).

 - Double subverted near the beginning of Black Cat.
 Train puts a bullet in his gun (in a way that only he can see it), hands it off to his partner Sven and tells him to shoot him in the hand.
 Sven does end up shooting him with the one bullet...but it was just a blank so he wasn't actually hurt.

 - In an episode of Lucky Luke, an extended shootout ends with Luke running out of bullets and Jack Dalton having one left.
 Jack suggests Russian roulette.
 After failing to shoot the hero he hands over the gun and starts shivering in mortal fear.
 Realizing Jack is too preoccupied to keep an eye on him, Luke deftly empties the gun, puts it against Jack's head and shouts "BANG!!"
 Jack, believing he's been shot, passes out from the shock.

-- One issue of Daredevil has the title character playing a version this with a paralyzed Bullseye.
-A version in which the cylinder of the gun is not spun after each pull of the trigger, meaning that someone IS going to die by the time the trigger is pulled 6 times at the latest.
+- One issue of Daredevil has the title character playing a version of this with a paralyzed Bullseye.
+A version in which the cylinder of the gun is not spun after each pull of the trigger, meaning that someone is going to die by the time the trigger is pulled six times at the latest.
 At the end of the story with both still alive, Daredevil points the gun at Bullseye...CLICK.
 It was never loaded.
 "We're stuck with each other, Bullseye."